yvespeirsman/yvespeirsman.github.io/blog/_posts/2016-06-27-nlp-api-ner.markdown

 </p>

 <p>
-TextRazor’s offering is slightly confusing, because it classifies entities as both <a href="http://wiki.dbpedia.org/">DBPedia</a>
+TextRazor’s offering is pretty complex, because it classifies entities as both <a href="http://wiki.dbpedia.org/">DBPedia</a>
  categories and <a href="http://wiki.freebase.com/wiki/Main_Page">Freebase</a> types.
 Not only do these two sources have completely different lists of categories, sometimes the Textrazor classifications do not agree.
 In a sentence such as <em>Iraqi troops begin operation to seize Falluja from Isis</em>, <em>Isis</em> is classified